 He's joined by franchise favourites Simon Pegg and Ving Rhames, along with other returning faces including Rebecca Ferguson, Alec Baldwin, Michelle Monaghan, and Sean Harris.
 Meanwhile Henry Cavill, Angela Bassett, and Vanessa Kirby all enter the world of the Impossible Mission Force for the first time, all under the watchful eye of returning director Christopher McQuarrie.

 In a sense, the Mission: Impossible movies are old school action flicks, driven by star power and stunts rather than superheroes and franchise recognition, but does the latest give in to that very modern trend for post-credit scenes?
 Read on to find out.

 Mission: Impossible - Fallout tickets

-First up, the film is coming out soon, releasing in both the UK and US on 27 July 2018, with most other countries getting the film either the same day or a week after that.
+First up, the film is out now, after releasing in both the UK and US on 27 July 2018.
 Head to Fandango if you want to buy tickets in the US, or go straight to Cineworld, Odeon, Vue, or your cinema of choice if you're in the UK.

 Is there a post credit scene?

 Yeah, sorry about that.
 We stuck around all through the end credits, and there's nothing really at the end - no extra scene, no teases, no secret footage.
 Once Ethan Hunt has finished saving the world (oops, is that a spoiler?), that's really all you get.